- Thyroid lumps (nodules) may occasionally represent a primary thyroid malignancy, although most are benign.

 - Next working day: New thyroid masses should be referred to and assessed in a multidisciplinary head-and-neck outpatient clinic.

-Patients may present having become aware of a lump in the neck – thyroid lumps will be felt quite low down in the anterior neck, and will rise on swallowing.
-Some patients will be referred from an endocrinology team, and other lumps may have been detected incidentally on imaging.
+Patients may present having become aware of a lump in the neck – thyroid nodules will be felt quite low down in the anterior neck, and will rise on swallowing.
+Some patients will be referred from an endocrinology team, and a significant minority of nodules may have been detected incidentally on imaging.

 Thyroid lumps can be solitary or multiple.
-They may be associated with hyperthyroidism (eg a single “toxic” nodule) or hypothyroidism (especially in multinodular goitre), but a majority of patients will be euthyroid.
+They may rarely be associated with hyperthyroidism (eg a single “toxic” nodule), or more commonly hypothyroidism (especially in a degenerative multinodular goitre).
+However a majority of patients will be euthyroid.

 Most thyroid nodules are adenomas.
 These are benign, and are extremely common, especially with advancing age.

-Malignant thyroid tumours are mostly carcinomas, most of which fall into four categories:
+Malignant thyroid tumours are mostly adenocarcinomas, most of which fall into four categories:

 - Papillary carcinoma (65%): the most common thyroid malignancy.
-Has a good prognosis if diagnosed early, especially in young females.
+Has an excellent prognosis if diagnosed early, especially in young females.

 - Follicular carcinoma (30%): also associated with a good prognosis.
-Cannot be differentiated from follicular adenoma with fine-needle aspirate alone so a biopsy is required.
+Cannot be differentiated from follicular adenoma with fine-needle aspirate alone so diagnostic hemithyroidectomy is usually required.

 - Medullary carcinoma (3%): less common, may be associated with MEN-2 syndrome.